SozialeNetzwerke2016/Hausaufgabe2/README.md

 # How to start the server:

+Requirements:
+Django 1.9.6
+Python 3.4

 cd into Hausaufgabe2;
-python manage.py runserver;
+python3 manage.py runserver;

-if you want to specify the port type: python manage.py runserver 127.0.0.1:PORT
+if you want to specify the port type: python3 manage.py runserver 127.0.0.1:PORT/todoApp

-if you have more then one python version installed type: python3 manage.py runserver

 # Latest Changes